RILAB/bis101_fall2014/syllabus.md

 	Office hours: Tues/Thurs 10-11am

 ####Robyn Jimenez
-	Office
+	250 Briggs Hall
 	Email: robjimenez@ucdavis.edu
-	Office hours:
+	Office hours: Tues 3-5pm

 ##Course objectives
 This course will enable students to describe the fundamental concepts in transmission, molecular and quantitative genetics.
 This includes understanding the following:

-*  The meaning of fundamental genetic terms such as allele/locus/genotype/genome, phenotype/trait and heritability
+* The meaning of fundamental genetic terms such as allele/locus/genotype/genome
+* phenotype/trait and heritability
 * How alleles and genes segregate
 * How alleles and genes influence phenotype/trait display in organisms
 * Exceptions to Mendelian genetics
 * How molecular biology can be used to manipulate genes and genomics
 * How Mendelian genetics and quantitative genetics are connected
 * The information available from modern genomics technology

 Students will be able to apply these concepts to solve genetic problems such as the following:

--        Given an organism with a defined trait and phenotypes, students will be able to determine genotype by examining the phenotype of progeny from any cross.
+* Given an organism with a defined trait and phenotypes, students will be able to determine genotype by examining the phenotype of progeny from any cross.

--        Predict the nature of the alleles and genes segregating in these crosses
+* Predict the nature of the alleles and genes segregating in these crosses

--        State if these alleles and genes are segregating as Mendel predicted or explain why they deviate from these rules.
+* State if these alleles and genes are segregating as Mendel predicted or explain why they deviate from these rules.

--        Calculate probability that a given phenotype will arise in a genetic cross.
+* Calculate probability that a given phenotype will arise in a genetic cross.

--        Use pedigree information to predict the likelihood that a given individual will have a particular genetic disease.
+* Use pedigree information to predict the likelihood that a given individual will have a particular genetic disease.

--        Use genetic/phenotypic information to map genes relative to genetic, physical and phenotypic markers.
+* Use genetic/phenotypic information to map genes relative to genetic, physical and phenotypic markers.

--        Using information about trait heritability make an informed statement about the progeny of any given cross.
+* Using information about trait heritability make an informed statement about the progeny of any given cross.

 ##Text